CFS - TIS - Toxicology Information Sheet

 Requests for expedited analyses must meet specific criteria before being accepted as an urgent case.
 This process requires authorization by Toxicology Section management.

-All items are visually examined to check the seal numbers (if present), the contents, and the integrity of the packaging.
+All items are visually examined on receipt to check the seal numbers (if present), the contents, and the integrity of the packaging.

 Chromatography: Gas Chromatography (GC); Liquid Chromatography (LC)